 Patti joins Columbus with thirty years of human resources experience and is responsible for maximizing employee performance in supporting the organization’s strategic goals.
 She has worked in hospitality, healthcare, arts and social service industries.
 Patti earned a Business Administration/Human Resources Management degree from Westminster College, holds Senior Professional in Human Resources (SPHR) and SHRM Senior Certified Professional (SHRM SCP) certifications.
 She brings extensive experience in the nonprofit sector, including positions at Salt Lake Community Action, Utah Issues, and the Sundance Institute.

 Stephanie is the chief innovation officer for Columbus Community Center, a Salt Lake County-based nonprofit organization that provides programs and services for 430 individuals who have developmental and physical disabilities.
 Stephanie joined Columbus in 2004, and in her role, she is involved in fundraising, donor relations, board development, strategic planning, community events, marketing, and public relations.
 Prior to joining the nonprofit field in 2004, she worked as a corporate communication consultant and writer in a number of capacities.
 She started her career at Shipley Associates, an internationally recognized consulting firm that specializes in communication training and customized writing.
-She served as project manager on a number of large documentation projects in a variety of governmental, business, medical and scientific disciplines in both the U.S. and Europe.
+Stephanie served as project manager on a number of large documentation projects in a variety of governmental, business, medical and scientific disciplines in both the U.S. and Europe.
 She received her B.A. from Westminster College, her M.A. from Utah State University, and a Conflict Resolution Certificate from the University of Utah.
 She serves in volunteer leadership roles for various local nonprofit organizations.
-She currently serves as board president for Women’s World Health Initiative, and she is a board member of the Global Interdependence Center.
 She is a member of the Utah Nonprofits Association, the Utah Society of Fundraisers, and the Salt Lake Chamber.
 Through her professional and volunteer work, she is committed to building strong philanthropic organizations based on sound strategic planning and clearly defined organizational goals.
-In 2015, Stephanie was recognized by Utah Business Magazine as one of “30 Women to Watch.” http://www.linkedin.com/pub/stephanie-mackay/0/577/98/
+In 2015, Stephanie was recognized by Utah Business Magazine as one of “30 Women to Watch.”
+In 2018, Stephanie was recognized as a finalist for the Ernst and Young “Entrepreneur of the Year.” http://www.linkedin.com/pub/stephanie-mackay/0/577/98/

 Lin joined Columbus in 2012.
 She is responsible for the operation, budget, and financial health of the businesses that Columbus operates to employ people with significant disabilities.
 Prior to joining Columbus, she served in management, project management and senior management roles in the manufacturing, technology, and publishing fields.
 Lin has more than 25 years’ experience building efficient organizations and effective teams, as well as process improvement.
 She enjoys the challenge of growing the Columbus businesses so they can provide more employment opportunities.